 Key elements of the program

-View three key elements that make this program unique, and that help ensure participants are successful with applied learning and guided support from their manager.
+Explore three key elements that make this program unique and help ensure participants succeed through applied learning and guided support from their manager.

-- On the job project - Managers and participants will be asked to decide on an on-the-job project, which participants will use throughout the program.
-This can be an existing project that they are working on/ leading, or a new one that was designed specifically for this program.
-At the end of each workshop, they will be asked to think about how they can apply the learnings from the workshop to the on-the-job project.
+- On-the-job project - Managers and participants will be asked to identify an on-the-job project that participants will focus on throughout the program.
+This can be an existing project, current deliverable or stretch opportunity they are working on or currently leading.
+The on-the-job project can also be something designed specifically for the program, with support and consultation from their manager.
+At the end of each workshop, participants will be asked to reflect on how they can apply what they’ve learned to their on-the-job project.
 This ensures that the learning goes beyond theory and is applied practically in the workplace.

-- Manager’s commitment and involvement - The role of the manager of the participant is very important in this program.
-The manager will have to spend a few hours over the 6-month period to have conversations with the participant about their Learning and Development Plan, on-the-job-project, and any support they can provide to make this a meaningful learning program for the participant.
+- Manager’s commitment and involvement - The support of each participant’s manager is key to maximizing the impact of this program.
+Over the six-month period, managers will be asked to spend time engaging in conversations with their staff member about their Learning and Development Plan, on-the-job project and any support needed to make this a meaningful learning journey.

 Eligibility